Microsoft trumps Amazon, others for AOL patents

 Technology companies in recent years have sparked a frenzy for patents, bidding up prices in a defensive move to keep competitors at bay.

-The AOL deal is one of the larger patent auctions in recent times, representing roughly $1.3 million per issued patent, according to the source.
+The AOL deal is one of the larger patent auctions in recent times, representing roughly $1.3 million per issued patent.

-That compares with the bankrupt Nortel Networks patent auction last year -- considered a blowout $4.5 billion sale of its 6,000 patents -- for roughly $1.05 million per issued patent, the source said.
+That compares to the bankrupt Nortel Networks patent auction last year -- considered a blowout $4.5 billion sale of i ts 6 ,000 patents -- for roughly $1.05 million per patent.

 The Nortel deal sparked a wave of patent sales and litigation and played a part in AOL's decision to launch a patent auction.

-Google is in the process of buying Motorola Mobility Holdings for $12.5 billion mainly for its intellectual property.
-Google also acted as the stalking-horse bid for Nortel Networks' wireless patents.
+Google is in the process of buying Motorola Mobility Holdings (MMI.N) for $12.5 billion mainly for its intellectual property.
+Google also acted as the stalking-horse bi d f or Nortel Networks' wireless patents.

-Microsoft was part of the group led by Apple Inc that won the Nortel patents.
+Microsoft was part of the group led by Apple Inc (AAPL.O) that won the Nortel patents.

 Yahoo has launched a lawsuit against rival Facebook for patent infringement involving advertising.